Human rights in Tuvalu

 Tuvalu is a small island nation in the South Pacific, located North of Fiji and North West of Samoa.
 The population at the 2012 census was 10,837 (2012 Population & Housing Census Preliminary Analytical Report).
 Tuvalu has a written constitution which includes a statement of rights influenced by the United Nations Universal Declaration of Human Rights and the European Convention on Human Rights.
 While most human rights in Tuvalu are respected, areas of concern include women’s rights and freedom of belief, as well as diminishing access to human rights in the face of global warming.
 The latter has played a major role in the implementation of human rights actions in Tuvalu given its geographical vulnerability and scarce resources.

 Constitution

 The Constitution of Tuvalu states that it is "the supreme law of Tuvalu" and that "all other laws shall be interpreted and applied subject to this Constitution"; it sets out the Principles of the Bill of Rights and the Protection of the Fundamental Rights and Freedoms.

+The 2023 amendments to the Constitution balances Christian values, Tuvaluan values or culture, and also human rights recognised by international treaties and conventions, such as constitutional prohibitions on discrimination against people with disabilities and on the grounds of sex to provide greater protections for women.